mvolkmann/blog/src/hono.md

 Run the project by entering `npm run dev` or `bun run dev`.

-By default, the server listens on port 3000 and provide hot reloading.
+By default, the server listens on port 3000.
+It also provides hot reloading.

 ## Routes